 Pu-erh tea can boost your digestion and metabolism, thereby promoting weight loss.
 It is most effective when drunk after dinner and shouldn't be drunk before eating as this can increase your appetite.

-Furthermore, one study found that drinking Pu-erh tea can help your body move fat out of your body as waste rather than storing it in your body.
+Furthermore, one study found that drinking Pu-erh tea can help your body move fat out of your body as waste rather than storing it.
 This means fatty build-up can be passed as waste, and as a result, fat isn't absorbed into the blood, and cholesterol levels decrease.

-- By helping remove fat from the bloodstream, Pu-erh can help with other related conditions such as obesity and diabetes and improve overall cardiovascular health.
+By helping remove fat from the bloodstream, Pu-erh can help with other related conditions such as obesity and diabetes and improve overall cardiovascular health.
+Read:

 There is also some evidence that drinking Pu-erh tea can help stop a build-up of fat in your body.
 This means existing fat deposits can be broken down and filtered out of the blood.
 This not only lowers cholesterol levels but also helps prevent heart disease.